jasonkuhrt-archive/blog/2-react-popover-layout-system/README.md

 With the zone selected we can now calculate the best position for Popover therein.

-Our algorithm looks for the closest position of Popover that would see its main axis matched to that of Target.
-The reason we use a "closest" semantic rather than "exact" is that the Frame may prevent Popover from reaching its exact goal.
+Our algorithm looks for the position of Popover that would see its main axis matched to that of Target.
+Depending on what the user has decided, this positioning may behave in three distinct ways: sensitive to the Frame bounds, ignore the frame bounds, or be a hybrid of both wherein only up to a certain threshold are Frame bounds honored, after which they are ignored.
+Respectively these modes are called "bounded", "unbounded", "semi-bounded".

-Our algorithm has three available strategies for finding the closest position.
-They are: Bounded, Unbounded, Semi-bounded.
-Each strategy entails fundamentally different tradeoffs, and none are necessarily better or worse.
-It depends on the user's use-case.
-Therefore which strategy the algorithm will use is something the user will configure beforehand.
+The specifics of the modes are as follows.
+If positioning Popover to have its main axis exactly match Target's would cause Popover to exceed Frame bounds...

 ### Bounded

+...then position Popover up to Frame edge but not beyond it.

 ### Unbounded

+...then no matter, do so.

 ### Semi-Bounded
+...then calculate if the area percentage cropped of Target (if any) would exceed the given threshold.
+If it would then allow Popover to break bounds (like unbounded), otherwise only allow Popover to go up to edge (like bounded).

+It is conceivable that another factor for the threshold could be the _Popover's_ percentage area cropped.
+Its unclear to me if this would be useful or not though.

 ## Tip
 -> Tip Positioning
 -> Tip Rotation

 ## Edge Cases
 -> Jitter